Diablo IV: How to Build Apocalypse Warlock – Season of Infernal Chaos

 1. Build around Apocalypse and the Annihilation upgrade

-Every version of Apocalypse that looks strong on paper has the same practical requirement: it must reach meaningful stacks quickly.
-Infernal Breath is the named skill repeatedly associated with that job, and more generally you want Hellfire tools that hit often, keep pressure up while moving, and let you generate stacks without standing still for too long.
-If a supporting skill looks flashy but slows stack generation, it is probably hurting the build.
+Every strong version of Apocalypse has the same requirement: it must reach meaningful stacks quickly.
+Infernal Breath is the stack builder this build leans on, backed by Hellfire tools that hit often and keep pressure up while you reposition.
+If a supporting skill looks flashy but slows your generation, it is hurting the build — cut it.

-3. Prioritize the stats and items that make the engine smoother
+3. Prioritize the stats that smooth the engine

 • Ultimate and AoE scaling second.
-Apocalypse gets paid off on the detonation, so those multipliers matter.
+Apocalypse gets paid on the detonation, so those multipliers carry weight.

-• Generation and uptime next.
-If your stack engine is clunky, your damage profile collapses between casts.
+• Generation and uptime third.
+A clunky stack engine collapses your damage profile between casts.

 Helltides and Chaos Rifts